dmungas/recode-transform/README.md

   - description: This function performs Blom transformation of selected variables
   - input parameters
       - df - label for the data frame that contains the variables to be recoded (in quotes)
-      - varlist_orig - List of labels for the original variables to be recoded
+      - varlist_orig - list of labels for the original variables to be recoded
-      - varlist_tr - List of labels for the recoded variables
+      - varlist_tr - list of labels for the recoded variables
   - output: data frame that consists of the input data frame with recoded variables

 recodeOrdinal(`df, varlist_orig, varlist_tr, type="interval", ncat=10, nobs=10`)
   - description: This function perfroms equal-quantile of equal-interval recoding into ordinal response scale
   - input parameters:
       - df - label for the data frame that contains the variables to be recoded (in quotes)
-      - varlist_orig - List of labels for the original variables to be recoded
+      - varlist_orig - list of labels for the original variables to be recoded
-      - varlist_tr - List of labels for the recoded variables
+      - varlist_tr - list of labels for the recoded variables
-      - type - "interval" for equal-interval recoding, "quantile" for equal quantile
+      - type - "interval" for equal-interval recoding, "quantile" for equal-quantile
       - ncat - maximum number of categories for recoded variables
       - nobs - miminum number of observed responses in each category of the transformed variable
   - output: data frame that consists of the input data frame with recoded variables